Gedo: History

-There is a mosque builded by the Italians that's called (sheikh Makala) some stuffs visit the grave annually and it dates back to 18the century.
+Historically, the Gedo region was inhabited and governed by clans including the Digil and Mirifle.
+Regional conflicts over the fertile lands around the Jubba and Dawa rivers flared long before European colonial expansion, though Italian forces later sought control of these waterways in the late 19th and early 20th centuries during the era of the Dervish movement.
+Over time, several small settlements in the area expanded and gained formal status as towns.

+A major turning point occurred in 1991 when the central government collapsed, triggering civil war, and President Siad Barre fled Mogadishu through the border city of Beled Hawo.
+Despite the instability that followed—including regional clashes, internal clan disputes, and cross-border interventions by Ethiopian and Kenyan forces—Beled Hawo experienced unexpected economic growth.
+Strategic positioning at the border junction of Somalia, Ethiopia, and Kenya transformed the town into a thriving commercial hub.

+Among the area's prominent historic landmarks is the Sheikh Makala shrine and mosque complex.
+Dating back to the 18th century, it remains a site of religious significance and annual pilgrimage, preserving local heritage alongside the region's complex modern history.

 Education

-The city of Garbahaarreey and the region's two ancient cities of Luuq and Bardera had education systems up to the secondary level.
+The city of Garbahare and the region's two ancient cities of Luuq and Bardera had education systems up to the secondary level.
 There were some technical schools in Bardera and Garbaharreey, albeit without a curriculum.
 They are connected through the Gedo Education Committee.
 All of Gedo region's high school graduates attended the Somali National University or affiliated institutions in Mogadishu.

 Since the civil war in Somalia, Gedo became one of half dozen regions which have restarted higher education institutions in the country.
 Bardera Polytechnic, Gedo's first college, and the University of Gedo, are both located in Bardera.

 Demographics

 According to a 1994 UNOSOM II estimate, the population of Gedo was about 590,000.
 The United Nations Development Programme estimated the total population in 2005 at 328,378; and UN estimates from 2014 stand at some 508,000.